Which MDM solution works best? MaaS360 vs. Airwatch

 - Application inventory and physical location tracking offer configurable settings, providing ultimate security

 With a free trial available, the pricing scheme is divided into three different cost models that are suitable for a variety of organizations.
-The Green Management Suite starts at $8.58 per month and offers standard hosting as well as MDM services and the App Catalog.
-The Orange Management Suite is $10.17 per month and includes an inbox and AirWatch workspace along with the standard hosting and Green Management suite features.
-The most popular suite is the Blue Management Suite which is $12.67 per month and it includes App Wrapping and App Reputation Scanning and much more.
-AirWatch recommends it’s Yellow Management suite for $18.58/month, offering all the MDM solutions you were looking for.
+The Green Management Suite starts at $51/year and offers standard hosting as well as MDM services and the App Catalog.
+The Orange Management Suite is $60 for a year and includes an inbox and AirWatch workspace along with the standard hosting and Green Management suite features.
+Lastly, the best one for the ultimate MDM experience is the Blue Management Suite which is $75 yearly subscription.
+It includes App Wrapping and App Reputation Scanning and much more.

 For mixed-environment infrastructures, we strongly recommend these two options.
 AirWatch is extremely popular with a variety of corporations, but MaaS360 is easier to use and work with on a day-to-day basis.
 It’s also easier and faster to set up.
 AirWatch’s enormous list of supported operating systems and a fine-tooth combed policy control make it a great option for medium enterprises that need to constantly monitor a mixture of mobile devices along with desktop operating systems.